cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 (The key-exchange protocol MUST satisfy the KCI requirement discussed in {{security-considerations}}.)

 We first define the core OPAQUE protocol based on a generic OPRF, hash, and MHF function.
-Specification of the AKE is out of scope for this document. {{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols, including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.
+{{instantiations}} describes specific instantiations of OPAQUE using various AKE protocols,
+including: HMQV, 3DH, and SIGMA-I. {{I-D.sullivan-tls-opaque}} discusses integration with TLS 1.3 {{RFC8446}}.

 ## Protocol messages {#protocol-messages}